example42/puppet-tp/playground.md

 # Tiny Puppet Playground

-The [Tiny Puppet Playground](https://github.com/example42/tp-playground) is a Vagrant environment where we can test tp on different operating systems.
+The [Tiny Puppet Playground](https://github.com/example42/tp-playground) is a Vagrant environment where we can experiment and test tp on different operating systems.

 To install and setup the playground: